ellehallal/ruby-mars-rover/README.md

 The testing library used is [RSpec](https://rspec.info/).
 To run the tests, type `rspec` in the terminal.

+### Test Coverage

+In the terminal run `rspec` to generate the report, then run `open coverage/index.html` to open the report in the browser.

 ## Linting

 To run the linter, run the following: